Chapter 3: Alcohol & Drug Awareness

 Hallucinogens change the way the brain interprets time, reality, and its environment.
 This may result in the user hearing voices, seeing images, and feeling things that do not exist.
 The use of hallucinogens leads to increased heart rate and blood pressure and can also cause heart and lung failure.
 Hallucinogens may change the way the user feels emotionally.
 They may cause the user to feel confused, suspicious, and disoriented.
 Hallucinogenic drug use among high school students decreased from 7% in 2013 to 6% in 2015.6

 Heroin enters the brain very quickly, making it highly addictive.
-It slows the thought process, reaction time, and memory, thereby affecting the way the user acts and makes decisions.
+It slows the thought process, reaction time and memory, thereby affecting the way the user acts and makes decisions.
 Heroin abuse is associated with serious health conditions.
 Chronic users may develop collapsed veins, infection of the heart lining and valves, abscesses, and liver or kidney disease.
 Pulmonary complications, including various types of pneumonia, may result from the poor health of the user as well as from heroin’s depressing effects on respiration.
 In addition to the effects of the drug itself, street heroin often contains toxic contaminants or additives that can clog blood vessels leading to the lungs, liver, kidneys, or brain, causing permanent damage to vital organs.
-Heroin use among high school students was steady at 2% from 2013 to 2015.8
+Heroin use among high school students decreased from 2% in 2015 to 1.7 % in 2017.8

-Inhalants are substances or fumes from products such as glue or paint thinner that are sniffed or “huffed”, to cause an immediate high.
+Inhalants are substances or fumes from products such as glue or paint thinner that are sniffed or “huffed” to cause an immediate high.
 Because it affects the brain with much greater speed and force than many other substances, the fumes can cause irreversible physical and mental damage before the user knows what has happened.
 Inhalants starve the body of oxygen and force the heart to beat irregularly and more rapidly.
 Users of inhalants can experience nausea and nosebleeds; develop liver, lung, and kidney problems; and lose their sense of hearing or smell.
 Chronic users can experience muscle wasting and reduced muscle tone and strength.
-Use of inhalants among high school students decreased from 9% in 2013 to 7% to 2015.8
+Use of inhalants among high school students decreased from 7% in 2015 to 6.2 % in 2017.8

 Methamphetamines increase the body’s regulatory functions, including heart rate, breathing, and blood pressure.
 Users experience dry mouth, increased sweating, dilated pupils, headaches, disorientation, severe depression, paranoia, fatigue, and, in some cases, hallucinations.
 Increased heart rate and blood pressure enhance the possibility of a stroke.
-Use of methamphetamines among high school students was steady at 3% from 2013 to 2015.8
+Use of methamphetamines among high school students decreased from 3% in 2015 to 2.5 % in 2017.8

 Prescription and over-the-counter (OTC) drugs